Lokeshkistapuram/WALMART-SALES-DATA-ANALYSIS-WITH-MYSQL/README.md

 For the rest of the code, check the [SQL SCRIPT -WALMART SALES BY KL] (https://github.com/Lokeshkistapuram/WALMART-SALES-DATA-ANALYSIS-WITH-MYSQL/blob/main/SOL%20SCRIPT%20-WALMART%20SALES%20BY%20KL.sql) file
 -- SQL CODE:

--- 	CREATING DATABASE:
+-- Create database

-    CREATE DATABASE IF NOT EXISTS salesdatawalmart;
+CREATE DATABASE IF NOT EXISTS Walmartssalesdata;

--- CREATING TABLE:
+-- Create table
 CREATE TABLE IF NOT EXISTS sales(
 	invoice_id VARCHAR(30) NOT NULL PRIMARY KEY,
     branch VARCHAR(5) NOT NULL,
     city VARCHAR(30) NOT NULL,